 I thought of going on a hike instead.
 That's what she needs to cheer her up on a gorgeous summer day, is some exercise and fresh air.

 Then it popped into my head, MT ELLINOR.

 Ran home to round up kids, but they all had plans and not a one wanted to drop everything and climb a mountain, so I took only Karen with me.
 Well, she was the reason!
 And she'd be good company.
-I know I'm going to have to take it easy to the top.
-The boys would probably get impatient with me and want to run ahead.
+I knew I would have to take it easy to the top.
+If the boys had gone, they would probably have been impatient with my slow progress.

 What was all the fuss about?
 It's really not that big a deal.

 I parked at the lower trailhead where you don't need a pass.
 That only saves $5, but I gotta save $5 everywhere I can these days.
 And I read that it's better to get warmed up on the lower portion before it gets steep, which makes sense.